 Plagiarism and Academic Integrity

 This course affirms people of all gender expressions and gender identities.
-If you prefer to be called a different name than what is on the class roster, please let me know.
-Feel free to correct me on your preferred gender pronoun.
+If you go by a different name than what is on the class roster, please let me know.
+Using correct gender pronouns is important to me, so you are encouraged to share your pronouns with me and correct me if a mistake is made.
 If you have any questions or concerns, please do not hesitate to contact me.

 Statement of Inclusivity

 In keeping with St. Olaf College’s mission statement, this class strives to be an inclusive learning community, respecting those of differing backgrounds and beliefs.
 As a community, we aim to be respectful to all citizens in this class, regardless of race, ethnicity, religion, gender or sexual orientation.